wang-hui/electroWeakino_analysis/README.md

 # ElectroWeakino nanoAOD analysis
-This is a git repo for the ElectroWeakino analysis using nanoAOD ntuples The ntuple production steps can be found the this repo https://github.com/wang-hui/electroWeakino_NanoAOD
+This is a git repo for the ElectroWeakino analysis using nanoAOD ntuples
+The ntuple production steps can be found in this repo
+https://github.com/wang-hui/electroWeakino_NanoAOD

 1. setup CMSSW.
 Any 10xx should work